wdi-atx-12/mongoose-books-app/docs/sprint1.md

   module.exports = Book;
   ```

-## 4. Review: what are modules ?
+## 4. Building out models

 1. We've already provided a `models/index.js` for you to use.
-Examine it to see that it already:
+Examine it to see that it already requires `mongoose`.

-  - requires mongoose
-  - connects to a local book-app database URI
+2. Make sure you connect `mongoose` to your Mongo Database in either `server.js` or `models/index.js`.

-2. `index.js` will import each model and export an object called `exports` with keys representing each of our models.
+3. `models/index.js` will import each model and export an object called `exports` with keys representing each of our models.
 That way we can `require` the entire directory and get all of our models!
 Go ahead and import and export your `Book` model in `index.js`.

   ```js
   // models/index.js
   module.exports.Book = require("./book.js");
   ```

-3. Now if someone were to `require('./models')` they'd gain access to this book database model.
+4. Now if someone were to `require('./models')` they'd gain access to this book database model.

 Here's a module example: